kubernetes-sigs/kustomize/cmd/config/docs/api-conventions/functions-spec.md

 ### Internal Annotations

-For orchestration purposes, the orchestrator will use a set of annotations, referred to as _internal annotations_, on resources in `Resources.items`.
+For orchestration purposes, the orchestrator will use a set of annotations, referred to as _internal annotations_, on resources in `Resources.items` or the `Resources` itself.
 These annotations are not persisted to resource manifests on the filesystem: The orchestrator sets this annotation when reading files from the local filesystem and removes the annotation when writing the output of functions back to the filesystem.

 Annotation prefix `internal.config.kubernetes.io` is reserved for use for internal annotations.
 In general, a function MUST NOT modify these annotations with